SadRobotChannel/af/your-page.md

 1. Create an account with <a target="_blank" href='http://bit.ly/www-a-ads'>A-Ads</a>.
 2. Your site will be the ULR of your page, e.g. http://www.all-faucets.com/faucet-name.com.html
 3. in A-Ads create on <i>Earn</i> and create an add-unit with 990x90 size.
 This is also where you will put your site URL from step 2. <a href="/assets/images/a-ads.com-01.png">Screenshot</a>.
-<p> </p>
-3. Email me the code of your ad unit, and I will add it to your page.
+4. Email me the code of your ad unit, and I will add it to your page.
 My email: CryptoPayoff@gmail.com